 To the best of our knowledge, and in accordance with the applicable reporting principles, the annual financial statements give a true and fair view of the assets, liabilities, financial position and profit or loss of Volkswagen Bank GmbH, and the management report includes a fair review of the development and performance of the business and the position of Volkswagen Bank GmbH, together with a description of the material opportunities and risks associated with the expected development of Volkswagen Bank GmbH.

-Braunschweig, February 19, 2019 The Board of Management
+Braunschweig, February 19, 2020 The Management Board

 Dr. Michael Reinhart

 Christian Löbke

 Harald Heßke